hubotio/hubot/docs/deploying/unix.md

 [deploy](https://docs.chef.io/resource_deploy.html) resource for managing deployments.

-## Starting, stopping, and restarting hubot
+## Starting, stopping, and restarting botforge

-Every hubot install has a `bin/hubot` script to handle starting up the hubot.
+Every botforge install has a `bin/botforge` script to handle starting up the botforge.
 You can run this command from your git checkout on the server, but there are some problems you can encounter:

-* you disconnect, and hubot dies
+* you disconnect, and botforge dies
-* hubot dies, for any reason, and doesn't start again
+* botforge dies, for any reason, and doesn't start again
 * it doesn't start up at boot automatically

-For handling you disconnecting, you can start with running `bin/hubot` in [screen session](http://www.gnu.org/software/screen/) or with [nohup](http://linux.die.net/man/1/nohup).
+For handling you disconnecting, you can start with running `bin/botforge` in [screen session](http://www.gnu.org/software/screen/) or with [nohup](http://linux.die.net/man/1/nohup).

-For handling hubot dying, and restarting it automatically, you can imagine running `bin/hubot` in a
+For handling botforge dying, and restarting it automatically, you can imagine running `bin/botforge` in a
 [bash while loop](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-7.html#ss7.3).
 But really, you probably want some process monitoring using tools like [monit](http://mmonit.com/monit/),